-All staff in NIJAC are remunerated in line with NICS pay scales.
+All staff in NIJAC are remunerated in line with NICS pay scales although the timing of the payment of the pay award for NIJAC as an ALB can differ from the NICS.

-The pay remit for the Northern Ireland (NI) public sector, including senior civil servants (SCS) in the NICS, is approved by the Minister of Finance.
-The Minister set the 2021-22 NI public sector pay policy in March 2021.
+The pay remit for the Northern Ireland Civil Service, including senior civil servants (SCS), is normally approved by the Minister of Finance.
+Following the Secretary of State for Northern Ireland's 24th November 2022 Written Ministerial Statement (WMS) on the Budget and the NI (Executive Formation) Act receiving Royal Assent on the 6th December 2022, the NI public sector pay policy guidance was published on 8th December 2022.
 Annual NICS pay awards are made in the context of the wider public sector pay policy.

-The pay awards for NICS staff, including SCS, for 2020-21 and 2021-22 have been approved and arrears and revised salaries were actioned in payroll in January 2022.
+The Pay Award for 2022-23 for NIJAC staff, including SCS, for 2022/23 was paid to staff in September 2023.

-The pay of NICS staff is based on a system of pay scales for each grade, including SCS, containing a number of pay points from minimum to maximum, allowing progression towards the maximum based on performance.
+The NICS pay calculation is based on a system of pay scales for each grade, including SCS, containing a number of pay points from minimum to maximum, allowing progression towards the maximum based on performance.